GispoCoding/pytest-qgis/README.md

 ## Requirements

-This pytest plugin requires QGIS >= 3.10 to work.
+This pytest plugin requires QGIS >= 3.16 to work though it might work with older versions.

 ## Installation